 We need to find the right size door for our fireplace.
 Unfortunately Lowes makes this difficult.
 They only list part of the specs on their website – the largest size fireplace a door will fit.
 This can cause a problem as we will see later.
 A fireplace size that is too small and your door will not fit right.
 This is the big issue with all fireplace doors – a 1/8” can be the difference between a door fitting or being returned.
 Remember metal, brick, and glass doesn’t stretch or shrink.

-To save you some time, here is the sizing chart on the Pleasant Hearth Website – it applies to all doors Lowes sells: GHP Does a much better job of helping you out.
+To save you some time, here is the sizing chart on the Pleasant Hearth Website – it applies to all doors Lowes sells:

 Based on the GHP chart it looks like I need a large sized door for my 40 ¾ x 25 ½ fireplace.
-I will be cutting it close.
+It will be cutting it close.
 As you can see the GHP website makes it very plain that your fireplace must fall within the range of sizes listed, whereas Lowes just gives you the maximum size fireplace the door will fit.